boschresearch/fagil/README.md

-# fagil
+# Fail-Safe Adversarial Generative Imitation Learning (FAGIL)

-Fail-Safe Adversarial Generative Imitation Learning
+Code for the paper "Fail-Safe Adversarial Generative Imitation Learning" will be published here soon.